A Weyl's law for black holes: QNM Weyl's law for black holes

 \subsection{Three dimensional case: numerical computation}

-Using the hyperboloidal, compactified scheme in \cite{Ansorg:2016ztf,PanossoMacedo:2018hab,PanossoMacedo:2018gvw,Jaramillo:2020tuu,Jaramillo:2021tmt} for the numerical calculation of QNMs in a spherically symmetric setting, the following result follows from a straightforward computation (with $2\leq\ell \leq 20$ in the gravitational case, $s=2$, cf. top panel in Fig.~\ref{fig:4DBH_WeylLaw}) \bea N(s) = \alpha \cdot (4M)^3 \omega^{3.0} \ , \eea with $\alpha\sim 2.98$.
+Using the hyperboloidal, compactified scheme in \cite{Ansorg:2016ztf,PanossoMacedo:2018hab,PanossoMacedo:2018gvw,Jaramillo:2020tuu,Jaramillo:2021tmt} for the numerical calculation of QNMs in a spherically symmetric setting, the result $(\ref{e:N_numerical_estimation})$ follows from a straightforward computation (with $2\leq\ell \leq 20$ in the gravitational case, $s=2$, cf. top panel in Fig.~\ref{fig:4DBH_WeylLaw}) \bea N(s) = \alpha \cdot (4M)^3 \omega^{3.0} \ , \eea with $\alpha\sim 2.98$.
 On the one hand, this is consistent with the power law $d=3$, that we recovered with the analytic estimation in (\ref{e:N_analytical_estimation}).
-Regarding the multiplicative factor, it is tempting to approach $\alpha\sim 3$, although this requires the use of more $\ell$'s in the calculation and this becomes rapidly challenging from a numerical point of view.
-Under this assumption, the analytical estimation $N^\mathrm{analytic}(\omega)$ counting function (\ref{e:N_analytical_estimation}) overestimates the numerical estimation $N^\mathrm{numerical}(\omega)$ in (\ref{e:N_numerical_estimation}) by a factor \bea \frac{N^\mathrm{analytic}(\omega)}{N^\mathrm{numerical}(\omega)} \sim \frac{(6M)^3 \omega^3}{3(4M)^3 \omega^3} = \frac{9}{8} \ . \eea Given the approximations in the argument leading to (\ref{e:N_analytical_estimation}), this seems quite a reasonable estimation, thus supporting the role of the light-ring scale, $L^{\mathrm{LR}} = 3M$, as a relevant scale in the QNM counting problem.
-This is consistent, of course, with the key role of the light ring for QNMs (cf. e.g.~\cite{Berti:2009kk}).
-As a curious remark, the factor $9/8$ is the one appearing in the so-called Buchdahl bound requiring $R > (9/8)R_{\mathrm{Schwarz}}$ (where $R$ is the areal radius) for the stability of static, spherically symmetric matter configurations.
-If this Buchdahl bound plays a role in our QNM discussion, it is for now intriguing and unclear.
+Regarding the multiplicative factor, it is tempting to approach $\alpha\sim 3$.
+Confirming this requires the use of more $\ell$'s in the calculation and this becomes rapidly challenging from a numerical point of view.
+Under such assumption $\alpha\sim 3$, the analytical estimation (\ref{e:N_analytical_estimation}) for the counting function, that we will refer as $N^\mathrm{analytic}(\omega)$, overestimates the numerical estimation $N^\mathrm{numerical}(\omega)$ in (\ref{e:N_numerical_estimation}) by \bea \frac{N^\mathrm{analytic}(\omega)}{N^\mathrm{numerical}(\omega)} \sim \frac{(6M)^3 \omega^3}{3(4M)^3 \omega^3} = \frac{9}{8} \ . \eea Given the approximations in the argument leading to (\ref{e:N_analytical_estimation}), this seems quite a reasonable estimation, thus supporting the role of the light-ring scale, $L^{\mathrm{LR}} = 3M$, as a relevant one in the BH QNM counting problem~\footnote{As a curious remark, the factor $9/8$ is the one appearing in the so-called Buchdahl bound requiring $R > (9/8)R_{\mathrm{Schwarz}}$ ($R$ is the areal radius) for the stability of static, spherically symmetric matter configurations.
+If this Buchdahl bound plays a role in our QNM discussion, it is for now intriguing but unclear.}.
+This is consistent with the key role played by the light ring for BH QNMs (cf. e.g.~\cite{Berti:2009kk}).
+We will come back to this light trapping point in section \ref{s:Dyatlov-Zworski}.